The Nova Scotia Salmon Association works with many partners to help create productive aquatic habitats in Nova Scotia.

 In March 2010, the NSSA entered into a transformative partnership with the Nova Scotia Liquor Corporation as title sponsor of the NSLC Adopt A Stream program.
 This five year commitment of a minimum $100,000 per year will allow the program to do much more for and with our community group partners to support the restoration of local watersheds.

-The NSLC’s ADOPT A STREAM SALE is a partnership between NSLC and its suppliers where all customers can help the environment.
-Every customer purchase from featured ADOPT A STREAM SALE products results in a contribution ranging from twenty-five cents to two dollars to the NSLC Adopt-A-Stream Program.
-Participating suppliers include Alexander Keith's, Captian Morgan, Molson, and French Cross, to name a few.
+The NSLC’s Adopt A Stream SALE is a partnership between NSLC and its suppliers where all customers can help the environment.
+Every customer's purchase from featured Adopt A Stream SALE products results in a contribution ranging from twenty-five cents to two dollars to the NSLC Adopt-A-Stream Program.
+Participating suppliers include Alexander Keith's, Captian Morgan, Molson, French Cross, to name a few.